Functions with Diffusive Properties

-It is a standard induction argument to prove that each such quadruple sum is equal to $2$ for $2\le i\le n$, so the sum over all such quadruples is $2\cdot 2^{n-3}=2^{n-2}$.
-Therefore as desired.
-Certainly by appending the leftmost bit of each output to that output, a diffusive injection into an output space of larger dimension can be constructed. $\blacksquare$\\
+It is a standard induction argument over $n\ge 3$ (with casework on $i<n$ vs. $i=n$, and casework on $\alpha(z)=0,1$, for a total of $2\cdot 2 =4$ cases) to prove that each such quadruple sum is equal to $2$ for $1\le i\le n-1$.
+So the sum over all such quadruple sums is Therefore, as desired.
+Moreover, by appending the rightmost bit of each output to that output some fixed number of times, a probabilistically diffusive injection into any output space of larger dimension can be constructed. \end{proof}

-There are a number of natural questions that arise from our discourse.
-For example, one may consider maps which are both dispersive and diffusive.\\